-This is just a quick post on just a couple of thoughts that came to mind today regarding Romans 6:18.
+This is just a quick post on a topic from one of my theology assignments that I recently wrote about.
+It is regarding Romans 6:18.

 “You have been set free from sin and have become slaves to righteousness.”
 Romans 6:18 (NIV)